ross-walendziak/Clarity-in-Charity/README.md

 # Clarity-in-Charity
-Using big data econometrics to optimize a direct marketing add campaign
+Using big data econometrics to optimize a direct marketing advertising campaign

 # Donation Estimator | Project Overview
 * Created various classification and regression models for a theoretical charity to optimize profits from a direct marketing campaign.